Accord-Project/bsdd/README1.md

 We conduct a thorough comparison and analysis of bSDD data related to fulfillment of FAIR (findable, accessible, interoperable, and reusable) principles.
 Based on this analysis, we suggest enhancements to make bSDD data better structured and more FAIR.

-We implement many of the suggestions by refactoring the original data to make it better structured/interconnected, and more \"semantic\".
+We implement many of the suggestions by refactoring the original data to make it better structured/interconnected, and more "semantic".
 We provide a SPARQL endpoint using [Ontotext GraphDB](https://graphdb.ontotext.com/), and GraphQL endpoint using [Ontotext Platform Semantic Objects](https://platform.ontotext.com/semantic-objects/).
 Our detailed work is available at <https://github.com/Accord-Project/bsdd> (open source) and <https://bsdd.ontotext.com> (home page, schemas, data, sample queries).